UW students file class-action lawsuit challenging Trump travel ban

 Two University of Washington students filed a class-action lawsuit Tuesday, saying an executive order temporarily blocking immigrants from seven predominantly Muslim countries and all refugees from entering the country is unconstitutional.

-According to the complaint, the executive order invalidated non-immigrant visas obtained by the two unnamed students, who are both pursuing advanced degrees.
+According to the complaint, the executive order invalidated non-immigrant visas obtained by the two unnamed students, who both are pursuing advanced degrees.

 “They [students] came to Washington state lawfully and have already been subjected to rigorous screening and vetting by the U.S. before their entry,” said Emily Chiang, legal director for the American Civil Liberties Union of Washington.
 The order is causing them unnecessary hardships, she said.

-One of the plaintiffs, only identified as “John Doe,” is a doctoral candidate, studying aeronautical and astronautic engineering.
+One of the plaintiffs, identified only as “John Doe,” is a doctoral candidate, studying aeronautical and astronautic engineering.
 A resident of Iran, he first arrived in the United States in 2012.
-As a result of the executive order, he is not longer able to travel outside of the country to pursue academic work, the documents state.
+As a result of the executive order, he is no longer able to travel outside of the country to pursue academic work, the documents state.

 Most Read Stories